 The purpose of awarding alimony is to allow the homemaking or less well-off spouse to provide monetary support until they are able to get back on their feet and become financially independent.
 There are specific conditions when spousal support ends, when:

 - The period specified for the payment of alimony by a judge or if an agreement expires;

 - Either party dies.

-When negotiation between spouses fails, the court decides whether the receiving spouse should be awarded alimony, and if so, for how long and in what amount.
+When negotiation between spouses fails, the court decides whether the receiving spouse should be awarded alimony, and if so, for how long and in what amount according to Illinois Law.
 Before making a decision, the court considers the following factors:

-- The lifestyle established during the course of marriage
+- The lifestyle established during the course of the marriage

 - The emotional state, physical condition, and age of the receiving spouse